onleines/coincharge-bot/README.md

 ---

-## WordPress Plugin
+## WordPress Plugin Features

 The WordPress plugin can be used independently on multiple WordPress websites that connect to the same Coincharge Support backend.

 The plugin provides:

+- AI-powered Support Chat
-- Support chat via shortcode
+- Support Chat via shortcode
 - Global support search
 - Central API connection
 - Source display